 Trearddur Bay, Anglesey

 This village to the south of Holyhead has two gorgeous beaches: Trearddur Beach and Porth Diana.
 At both, you can swim in protected bathing areas, clamber along the rock pools and play in the sand.
 Shallow scuba diving is a really popular past-time there, with scuba equipment hire facilities dotted around nearby.
 Sea fishing is also big, with boat trips available from the beaches.
 The kayaking opportunities around Trearddur and nearby Holy Island are globally renowned.
-After you've had your sea fix, you can walk to the famous South Stack, with its lighthouse and RSPB reserve.
+After you've had your sea fix, you can walk to the famous South Stack, with its lighthouse and RSPB South Stack Cliffs Reserve.

 Llanddwyn Beach, Anglesey